 If you’re looking to stay ahead of your competitors by following the digital magazine publishing trends like we do, here are some reports to keep your eyes on.
-By the end of March, we should see updates to most of these reports with 2019 data we can use in 2020.
+By the end of the second quarter of 2020, we should see updates to most of these reports with 2019 data that we can use in 2020.

 Released quarterly, this report for the MPA gives specific metrics and trends in social media specifically for publishers.
 For example, almost 50% of magazines have their largest social audience on Facebook, whereas Twitter is in second place with less than half that number.

 Twice a year, the AAM releases a (paid member-only) report detailing the circulation numbers of every magazine that reports in.
 The resulting information tells publishers how sales and subscriptions are faring – including which magazines are increasing digital magazine subscriptions.
 That is, any who report their digital circulation numbers.
 This report is often reported on by the MPA and other industry news sources.

 Every year, IAB releases this report on internet advertising.
 It includes data about Internet advertising revenue from web, email, online services and anyone who sells online advertising.
 According to IAB, “the results reported are considered the most accurate measurement of Internet/online advertising revenues since the data is compiled directly from information supplied by companies selling advertising online.”

 Around the end of Q1 every year, an annual report by Pew describes their endeavor as “examining the landscape of American journalism.”
 It encompasses multiple reports covering revenue, digital reporting, acquisitions, media trends like digital video and more for the news industry.